WRC-TV: Programming

-As of September 2022, syndicated programs broadcast by WRC-TV include Access Hollywood and The Kelly Clarkson Show (both are produced by sister station KNBC).

-Because of its ownership by the network, WRC-TV generally carries the entire NBC network schedule, though the station airs an alternate live feed of NBC Nightly News at 7 p.m. (rather than 6:30 p.m. as with most NBC stations in the Eastern Time Zone), due to a longtime hour-long 6 p.m. newscast.
+Because of its ownership by the network, WRC-TV generally carries the entire NBC network schedule.
+However, the station airs NBC Nightly News at 7 p.m. (rather than 6:30 p.m. as with most NBC stations in the Eastern Time Zone); this is due to an hour-long 6 p.m. newscast.
 The weekend edition of the network's newscast airs at its usual 6:30 p.m. time slot.
-Like network flagship WNBC, it airs Meet the Press an hour-and-a-half later than most NBC affiliates in the Eastern Time Zone due to a two-hour Sunday morning newscast.
+Despite being the originating station of Meet the Press for most of the show's history, it airs on a 90-minute delay at 10:30 a.m., competing head-to-head with CBS' Face the Nation.

 WRC-TV previously housed It's Academic, which premiered in 1961 and is the longest-running game show in television history according to the Guinness Book of World Records (as of October 29, 2022, it is now aired on PBS member station WETA-TV).
 Sam and Friends, Jim Henson's late-night precursor to Sesame Street and The Muppet Show, got its start on WRC-TV on May 9, 1955.
 WRC-TV served as the production facilities for the original run of The McLaughlin Group from its premiere in 1982 until May 2008, when the production facilities moved to Tegna Inc.-owned CBS affiliate and WRC-TV's rival WUSA and it remained until the original show's ending in 2016.

 Sports programming

-WRC-TV has been the over-the-air home of Washington Commanders (formerly the Washington Redskins) preseason games since 2009.
-Before the Comcast–NBC Universal merger, games were only shown in standard definition on WRC, with actual rights-holder CSN Mid-Atlantic (now NBC Sports Washington) exclusively airing the high definition broadcast.
+WRC-TV was the over-the-air home of Washington Commanders (formerly the Washington Redskins) preseason games from 2009 through 2023.
+Before the Comcast–NBC Universal merger, games were syndicated to over-the-air stations only in standard definition, with actual rights-holder CSN Mid-Atlantic (later NBC Sports Washington, now Monumental Sports Network) exclusively airing the high definition broadcast.

-Until 2021, the station also aired Washington Capitals games through NBC's broadcast contract with the NHL; this included the team's Stanley Cup Finals victory in 2018.